BenithaSri/fromPanchagiri/MyMedia.md

 ***
 ## Type Script

-How to check if atleast one element passes in a function using TypeScript?
+How to check if atleast one element passes in a function using TypeScript?<br>
 Tests whether at least one element in the array passes the test implemented by a provided function.

 [Snippet](Snippet.png)